calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   location: *c:\demo_project\log.log*

-It is useful to generate this demo project since by doing so, also the **template** for the CAN network definition is exported.
-In the guide below, this exported CAN network definition template is used.
+It is useful to create this demo project since by doing so, also the **template** for the CAN network definition "template - CAN Network Definition.ods" is exported.
+In the guide below, this exported template is used.

 # CAN Network definition

-The CAN network to generate needs to be defined first using the "CAN Network Definition.ods" template.
+The CAN network to generate needs to be defined first using the "template - CAN Network Definition.ods" template.
 Currently only ODS format is supported, however, it is possible to edit the template in MS Excel and then save it as ODS.

 Different tabs within the template need to be filled-up in order to fully define the network.
 A file based on this template shall be created per each required network.
 These files defining the networks can be freely named.